 Wondering whether bankruptcy is the best debt relief option for you is normal.
-It is wise to question whether filing bankruptcy makes sense for you.
-When you question filing bankruptcy, you are more likely to seek more information about bankruptcy from a trusted legal source.
-While bankruptcy makes sense as a way to eliminate debt for many people, filing bankruptcy might not be right for you.
+It is wise to question whether filing for bankruptcy makes sense for you.
+When you question filing for bankruptcy, you are more likely to seek more information about bankruptcy from a trusted legal source.
+While bankruptcy makes sense as a way to eliminate debt for many people, filing for bankruptcy might not be right for you.

 Our Mentor bankruptcy attorney helps individuals decide whether bankruptcy makes sense for them.
-We analyze your financial situation, review bankruptcy and non-bankruptcy options, and discuss the pros and cons of filing bankruptcy.
+We analyze your financial situation, review bankruptcy and non-bankruptcy options, and discuss the pros and cons of filing for bankruptcy.
 Our goal is to help you find an affordable solution to debt problems.

 What are the Alternatives to Bankruptcy?

-Before filing bankruptcy, explore the alternatives to bankruptcy.
+Before filing for bankruptcy, explore the alternatives to bankruptcy.
 For some individuals, non-bankruptcy debt relief options might be a better choice for resolving debt problems.

-Some common alternatives to filing bankruptcy include:
+Some common alternatives to filing for bankruptcy include:

 - Debt Settlement — Negotiating with your creditors to settle the debt for a lump sum payment may save thousands of dollars.
 However, you must have the funds available immediately to pay the lump sum payments.
 Some creditors may not agree to settle debts.
 Also, the amount of debt forgiven by the creditors is included as income on your tax returns for that year, so you could owe more income taxes.